 Vis-à-Vis Remote Work

 There’s also an extremely important observation that was acknowledged by almost everyone on the team.
 It’s an observation so important that I believe it should be made into a law.
 After the third week, we saw little-to-no additional collaboration occur relative to us working as a remote team.
 During the first couple of weeks, we were able to come up with new ideas, get synced up, and strengthen our relationships—but everything after that was down to execution.
 Yes, we discussed deadlines and did some paired programming, but the productivity gains from the last week were quite minimal.
-It was vividly clear, even obvious that we were more productive working remotely than we were during the final week in Thailand.
+It was vividly clear, even obvious that we were more productive working remotely than we were during the final week of our unique team building in Thailand.
 How this impacts the economics of our development was, to me, a revelation.

 However, it’s not just that our remote environment allowed us to be more productive than we were in Thailand.
 On top of that, it’s that our experiences in Thailand allowed us to be more productive when working remotely in the future.
 After several months of reflection, it’s easy for me to say that our time spent pair programming, giving and attending tech talks, and collaborating on new features and designs left a solid impression on our team.
 We learned how to work together and gained a better sense for our strengths and weakness.
 It was a lasting experience that connected our team on many interpersonal levels.